Angina is a chest pain or a heart attack. This condition can cause shortness of breath, lightheadedness, and chest pain.

 In fact, medical doctors will often prescribe medications to get rid of angina.
 But do you know that there are natural ways to reverse angina naturally?

-One of those ways is by eating a high-protein and low-fat diet.
 If you want to reverse angina, then you need to start eating a high protein and low fat diet.
+Oatmeal is rich in protein, so you should consider adding it to your meal plan.

 Eating a high-protein and low-fat diet is the best and the natural way to reverse angina, and that is why it is important to eat this diet for reversing angina.